Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 Joe Cocker and his excellent Grease Band had wrapped up just before 3:30 p.m., when a wicked storm had blown in, pouring rain down in buckets.
 The mud that had become a trademark of Woodstock was back, as was another of the lengthy delays that marked the festival.
-Country Joe & The Fish would wrap up just before 8:00 p.m. and Ten Years After would follow them.
+Country Joe and the Fish would wrap up just before 8:00 p.m. and Ten Years After would follow them.

 Country Joe McDonald had already appeared at Woodstock as a solo act, having filled in on Saturday to entertain the crowd while the stage was being set up for Santana's set.
 This time, he had The Fish with him.